When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 How to Choose the Best Mattress for Pregnancy

 When you’re pregnant, each trimester will bring new challenges to your sleep.
-The first trimester heralds rising progesterone levels which result in daytime sleepiness.
-Some women may also start experiencing tender breasts, nausea, night sweats, and a more frequent need to urinate.
+The first trimester means rising progesterone levels, which result in daytime sleepiness.
+Some people may also start experiencing tender breasts, nausea, night sweats, and a more frequent need to urinate.

 As you move to the second trimester, hormone levels even out.
-You may feel more energetic, but many women experience nightmares and heartburn.
+You may feel more energetic, but many people experience nightmares and heartburn.

-For most women, the third trimester represents the heaviest blow to their sleep.
+For most people, the third trimester represents the heaviest blow to their sleep.
 This is when the weight of the baby bump starts to cause serious lower back pain.
-In addition, women commonly experience frequent nighttime awakening, restless legs syndrome, and snoring during the third trimester.
+In addition, pregnant people commonly experience frequent nighttime awakening, restless legs syndrome, and snoring during the third trimester.

 It can be difficult to choose a mattress for pregnancy, given that your body is constantly changing.
 If you sleep with a partner, you’ll also have to take their concerns into account.
 Ideally, you’ll find a mattress that suits your regular sleeping style as well, since hopefully you’ll be using your mattress for years to come.